Do you know what Fertilizer burn on rose bushes is?

 Do you know what to do to avoid plant burn?
 Defined as -Leaf scorch- resulting from over-fertilizing- refers to excess nitrogen salts.

 Simply put, this is caused by too much of a good thing- or adding to much fertilizer.
 Symptoms of Fertilizer burn,is the leaves turning yellow, brown, and wilting.
 Excessive amounts of fertilizer can actually cause the plant to die, as not only the leaves but the roots, and the whole plant is affected.

 The excessive build up of salts dehydrates the plant, causing plant burn.

-Over-fertilizing interferes with the plants ability to absorb water, and even pulls water directly from the plant.
+Over-fertilizing your roses interferes with the plants ability to absorb water, and even pulls water directly from the plant.

 Plant burn from over fertilizing will sometimes appear right away, but often it can take up to several weeks for symptoms to appear.

 Remove any fertilizer still present.
 Water heavily to flush excess salts from the soil.